-On behalf of Kadish & Anthony Law Group posted in Construction Litigation on Friday, March 20, 2020.
+On behalf of Kadish & Associates Law Group posted in Construction Litigation on Friday, March 20, 2020.

 Many construction contracts have clauses that require disputes to be handled through alternative dispute resolution (ADR) methods.
 One of these is mediation.
 No matter which side of the matter you’re on, you need to fully understand what this means, so you’ll be prepared if you need to use it.